-This fruit leather has two secret ingredients: dates and beets.
+I recently found a unique recipe in a magazine for fruit leather, and I knew I had to try it.
+It’s made from mixed berries, dates and beets.
 I’ve made plenty of fruit leather before, but always with just one kind of pureed fruit–and never with dates or beets.
-Beets will make your kitchen look like a crime scene, so make sure to clean up as you go.
+Beets will make your kitchen look like a crime scene, so make them with caution.

-Step Seven: When the fruit roll up is no longer sticky, let it cool, and cut into strips.
+When the fruit roll up is no longer sticky, let it cool, and cut into strips.
 You can wrap the roll ups in parchment paper, or store them in air tight containers.
 The parchment used on the cookie sheet or dehydrator rack can be used again, for other fruit roll ups.
-(I roll mine up and store it in the freezer.)

 - 12 oz frozen mixed berries